8×8 Opens UCaaS Platform, Partner Program to VARs

 Cloud-based communications company 8×8 is now welcoming VARs onto its cloud communications platform and its fast-growing Elev8 partner program.

-The Lowdown: The addition of resellers to the platform and partner program will accelerate a channel initiative by 8×8 that is seeing not only the number of partners in the program but also the number of deals being made through the channel accelerating.
+The Lowdown: The addition of resellers to the platform and partner program will accelerate a channel initiative by 8×8 that’s seeing not only the number of partners in the program but also the number of deals being made through the channel accelerating.

 The Details: The Elev8 program offers a range of benefits and services to partners to help them embrace what company officials see as a $50 billion market opportunity, including tiered levels, dedicated funds for lead generation and conversion, customizable campaigns to reach out to prospective customers, account planning, and co-branded prospect events.
 In addition, partners can participate in product demos and activities like Elev8 “blitz days,” a program for building out pipelines.
 VARs also can use the PartnerXchange partner portal to independently quote, order, provision, and manage customer accounts and access certification content and marketing assets.